JoeBek/AutoNav/scripts/tempcontrol/drive_instructions.md

 # how to run / usage

-to run the script, first activate the environment (see above) (not nessecary if it is already active)
+to run the script, first activate the environment (if not activated already, there will be a '.venv' next to your command prompt):

+`source .venv/bin/activate` or `.venv\Scripts\activate`

+## wired connection

-then run `python3 drivebowser.py PORT`
+then for wired (one computer) run `python3 drivebowser.py PORT`

 where PORT should be substituted for the name of the serial port you are connected to the motor controller with.

 This will launch the application.
 There is a guide within the application that appears in the terminal where you launched it from that explains application usage.

+## bluetooth connection

+for bluetooth connection, you will need two computers that have gone thru the setup process described above

+the computer controlling the robot remotely will run:

+`python3 bowser_remote.py PORT`

+where PORT is the serial port connected to the bluetooth line.
+This will launch the remote

+the computer that sits on the robot and talks to the motor should run:

+`python3 bowser_receiver.py BLUETOOTH_PORT MOTOR_PORT`

+with the ports of the bluetooth serial port and motor serial port (in that order) This will launch the reciever.

 ## speed information (important)